 What is Star Wars Battlefront II‘s release date?
 Star Wars Battlefront II is launching on November 17th, 2017.
 Any Xbox One or PC player with EA Access or Origin Access has the opportunity to get hands-on with the game early starting November 9th.

 Where can I watch the Star Wars Battlefront II trailer?
 You can check out the game’s full-length reveal trailer, which sets up the new campaign and reveals some of the new Hero and Villain characters, below.
+Fans also check out the game’s first multiplayer trailer right below that.

 What developers are working on Star Wars Battlefront II?
 EA is putting some serious development muscle behind Battlefront II, with different studios focusing on different aspects of the game.
 DICE, the same folks who led development on the 2015’s Battlefront, is taking the overall lead on multiplayer.
 Criterion Games, best known for its work on racing series Burnout and Need for Speed, is focusing on the game’s space combat.
 Finally, Motive, the new studio headed by Assassin’s Creed producer Jade Raymond, is helming the single-player campaign.